New Super Mario Bros. 2: Reception

 New Super Mario Bros.
 2 has received generally positive reviews.
-It holds an aggregated score of 78.40% on GameRankings and 78/100 on Metacritic.
+It holds an aggregated score of 78.40% on GameRankings and 78/100 on Metacritic, making it the lowest-rated mainline Mario game.
 The game was given a 36/40 by Famitsu with a 9 from each of the four reviewers.
 Electronic Gaming Monthly gave the game a 9/10, stating "This platforming perfection is what makes Mario games so fun, and in that regard, New Super Mario Bros.
 2 definitely succeeds with its own share of secrets, collectibles, and branching pathways that can be unlocked depending on how you should advance through the game."
-NintendoLife gave the game 9 out of 10 stars, saying "It's immense fun, boasts brilliant level design and offers enough repeat play appeal to keep you glued to your 3DS system for weeks."
+Nintendo Life gave the game 9 out of 10 stars, saying "It's immense fun, boasts brilliant level design and offers enough repeat play appeal to keep you glued to your 3DS system for weeks."

 Official Nintendo Magazine gave the game 90% out of 100, heavily criticizing the game for its 3D effects and lack of progression in the Super Mario series, summarizing that "New Super Mario Bros.
 2 is the very definition of bitter-sweet, giving with one hand and then taking away with the other.
 By default it's the best side-scrolling platformer on the 3DS and yes, it's even better than the original New Super Mario Bros.
 But that came out six years ago now, and in that time we'd really expected the series to have progressed a little further than just a 3D effect and Coin Rush mode."

 Tom Sykes of Nintendo Gamer gave the game 80 out of 100, praising the new features, but criticizing it for being too similar to its predecessors.
 "This is a great 2D platformer, but it's lacking the vital creative spark that turns a great 2D platformer into a classic one.
 We've come to expect more than straight sequels from mainline Mario games, and until this generation we hadn't truly been offered one.
 That's a definite disappointment, but on the upside, more NSMB is hardly a bad thing.
 With its obsessive focus on coin collecting, NSMB2 does a few things differently to its predecessor, but not enough to stand tall as its own game.
 It's a fine companion piece to the original DS game, however, and one that's likely to reside in your 3DS for quite some time."

 As of 30 September 2022, 13.41 million copies of New Super Mario Bros.
-2 have been sold worldwide.
+2 have been sold worldwide, making it the fifth best-selling game for the system.

 New Super Mario Bros.
 2 was nominated for "Best Handheld Game" at Spike's 10th Annual Video Game Awards.